anoadafu/olya_test/README.md

 # olya_test

-Olya ferst thing is to run:
+Olya first thing to do is run:
 ```
 npm install
 ```